 What is Cold Email Outreach?

-When companies look to gain prospective clients, there are two main initiatives they can fund: inbound marketing and outbound marketing.
+When companies look to gain prospective clients, there are two main initiatives they can fund through a digital marketing agency : inbound marketing and outbound marketing.
 The latter, outbound marketing, is considered the “traditional form of marketing.”
 The tried and true.
 Door to door salespeople, cold calling, and cold email outreach are all examples of outbound marketing.

 Cold email outreach, the latest form of outbound marketing, consists of building a potential client list and then using a template email to draw upon the vast market.
 It’s the wide net used to catch B2B clientele.
-When you cast out a bunch of emails, you expect a small percentage will respond.
-From these responses, your sales team is the muscle that reels them in to become clients.
+When you cast out a bunch of cold outreach emails, you expect a small percentage will respond from the outreach emails.
+From these cold outreach campaign responses, your sales team is the muscle that reels them in to become clients.

 Why Cold Email Works

 According to a study done by HubSpot, 33% of cold emails garner a neutral or somewhat positive reaction with consumers.
 This percentage is incredibly high considering telemarketers (another form of cold outbound marketing) has a 94% extremely negative to a somewhat negative reaction.